rui314/mold/README.md

 - Even though lld has significantly improved the situation, linking is still one of the slowest steps in a build.
-It is especially annoying when I changed one line of code and had to wait for a few seconds or even more for a linker to complete.
+It is especially annoying when I change one line of code and have to wait for a few seconds or even more for a linker to complete.
 It should be instantaneous.
 There's a need for a faster linker.

 - The number of cores on a PC has increased a lot lately, and this trend is expected to continue.
-However, the existing linkers can't take the advantage of that because they don't scale well for more cores.
-I have a 64-core/128-thread machine, so my goal is to create a linker that uses the CPU nicely. mold should be much faster than other linkers on 4 or 8-core machines too, though.
+However, the existing linkers can't take advantage of that because they don't scale well for more cores.
+I have a 64-core/128-thread machine, so my goal is to create a linker that uses the CPU nicely. mold should be much faster than other linkers on 4 or 8-core machines, too, though.

 - It looks to me that the designs of the existing linkers are somewhat similar, and I believe there are a lot of drastically different designs that haven't been explored yet.
-Develoeprs generally don't care about linkers as long as they work correctly, and they don't even think about creating a new one.
-So there may be lots of low hanging fruits there in this area.
+Developers generally don't care about linkers as long as they work correctly, and they don't even think about creating a new one.
+So there may be lots of low hanging fruit in this area.

 ## Basic design

-- In order to achieve a `cat`-like performance, the most important thing is to fix the layout of an output file as quickly as possible, so that we can start copying actual data from input object files to an output file as soon as possible.
+- In order to achieve `cat`-like performance, the most important thing is to fix the layout of an output file as quickly as possible, so that we can start copying actual data from input object files to an output file as soon as possible.

-- Copying data from input files to an output file is I/O-bounded, so there should be room for doing computationally-intensive tasks while copying data from one file to another.
+- Copying data from input files to an output file is I/O-bound, so there should be room for doing computationally-intensive tasks while copying data from one file to another.